How your website ‘must’ be mobile-friendly and visually appealing to users

-With this fundamental rise in the use of smart phones and the fact that the general public now increasingly relying on their phones to surf the web, a mobile-friendly and visually appealing website is a ‘must-have’ tool in your business marketing arsenal.
+With this fundamental rise in the use of smartphones and the fact that the general public is now increasingly relying on their phones to surf the web, a mobile-friendly and visually appealing website is a ‘must-have’ tool in your business marketing arsenal.

 Building a ‘responsive website’ is the recommended way to go about it.
-Let me explain… a ‘responsive website’ is a website that adapts to the size of the device that it is being viewed on.
-So whether you view it on a tablet, phone or a desktop, a responsive website offers the user a responsive ‘user-friendly’, seamless and consistent experience.
+Let me explain… a ‘responsive website’ is a website that adapts to the size of the device on which it is being viewed.
+So whether you view it on a tablet, phone or desktop, a responsive website offers the user a responsive, ‘user-friendly’, seamless and consistent experience.

 Benefits of responsive design

-If your users find it difficult to navigate or use your site (not responsive), they will have to constantly zoom-pinch the screen or squint to be able to read the text on your site.
+If your users find it challenging to navigate or use your site (not responsive), they will have to constantly zoom-pinch the screen or squint to be able to read the text on your site.
 They will leave your site in no time.
-It’s a no brainer!
+It’s a no-brainer!

-A responsive website will scale and adapt to the size of the screen it’s viewed on.
-This way, your visitors will not have any trouble reading the text, using the navigation menu or filling out the contact form.
+A responsive website will scale and adapt to the screen size it’s viewed on.
+This way, visitors can read the text, use the navigation menu, or fill out the contact form.

-As a result, they will have a better user experience and they are likely to spend more time on your website.
+As a result, they will have a better user experience and will likely spend more time on your website.

-This will translate to lower bounce rate and higher conversions and eventually a boost in your revenue and profitability.
+This will translate to a lower bounce rate and higher conversions and, eventually, boost your revenue and profitability.

 Credit: Bob Stokes